thundertrick/RSSReader-1/README.md

 # RSSReader
-A fast, feature-rich, and sleek RSS reader for iOS written in Swift.
+A fast, feature-rich, and sleek RSS reader for iOS.
 *Under heavy development.*